-- 7.10 Next we consider demand for employment land and floorspace over the period 2014 2034.
+- 7.10 Next we consider demand for employment land and floorspace over the plan period 2014 2034.
 This reflects a twenty year period from the most recent known data (taken from BRES).
 To achieve this we have disaggregated the same Cambridge Econometrics (CE) forecasts (April 2015) as used for the Derbyshire Dales HEDNA. - 7.11 The CE forecasts take account of differences in expected economic performance moving forward relative to the past.
-They provide forecasts both for overall employment as well as a number of sub sectors. - 7.12 For Bakewell we have sought to disaggregate the forecasts on the basis of the existing employment sectoral split between the Town and the Rest of the Derbyshire Dales District and how these sectors are expected to grow. - 7.13 Our model then relates net employment forecasts to use classes and to estimate gross floorspace and employment land requirements in the B1, B2 and B8 use classes.
-The analysis is of 'demand' for employment land and therefore does not take account of any supply-side factors such as existing employment land allocations or commitments. - 7.14 Using BRES data to analysis the employment split within Derbyshire Dales reveals that approximately 11.3% of all jobs (3,550) in the Derbyshire Dales district are located within Bakewell (see Figure 1 for definition.
+They provide forecasts both for overall employment as well as a number of sub sectors. - 7.12 For Bakewell we have sought to disaggregate the forecasts on the basis of the existing employment sectoral split between the town and the rest of the District and how these sectors are expected to grow. - 7.13 Our model then relates net employment forecasts to use classes to estimate gross floorspace and employment land requirements in the B1, B2 and B8 use classes.
+The analysis is of demand for employment land and therefore does not take account of any supply-side factors such as existing employment land allocations or commitments. - 7.14 Using BRES data to analyse the employment split within Derbyshire Dales reveals that approximately 11.3% of all jobs (3,550) in the District are located within Bakewell (see Figure 1 for definition).
 Figure 19 sets out Bakewell's contribution to total employment in Derbyshire Dales for each sector.